 Khalil Gibran Muhammad

-Khalil Gibran Muhammad is professor of History, Race and Public Policy at Harvard Kennedy School and the Suzanne Young Murray Professor at the Radcliffe Institute for Advanced Studies.
-He is the former director of the Schomburg Center for Research in Black Culture, a division of the New York Public Library and the world’s leading library and archive of global black history.
+Khalil Gibran Muhammad is the inaugural Professor of African American Studies and Public Affairs at Princeton University, where he directs the Institutional Antiracism and Accountability Project.
+He is Board Chair of the Vera Institute of Justice, and a WGBH contributor to Boston Public Radio.
+He is the former Ford Foundation Professor of History, Race and Public Policy at the Harvard Kennedy School and the former Director of the Schomburg Center for Research in Black Culture, a division of the New York Public Library and the world’s leading library and archive of global Black history.
+He co-hosted the Pushkin Industries podcast Some of My Best Friends Are.

-Before leading the Schomburg Center, Khalil was an associate professor at Indiana University.
-A native of Chicago’s South Side, Khalil graduated from the University of Pennsylvania with a BA in Economics in 1993, and then joined Deloitte & Touche, LLP, as a staff accountant until entering graduate school.
-He earned his PhD in U.S. History from Rutgers University.
-His scholarship and teaching examine the broad intersections of race, democracy, inequality, and criminal justice in modern U.S. history.
+A native of Chicago’s South Side, Khalil graduated from the University of Pennsylvania with a B.A. in Economics and then joined Deloitte as a staff accountant until entering graduate school.
+He earned his Ph.D. in U.S. History from Rutgers University and started his academic career at Indiana University.